-• A Member of the Community Advisory Committee must be a stakeholder in the Target Area.

-- The Community Action and Human Services (CAHS) Community Advisory Committee will consist of thirteen (13) members.
-Members must be residents, property owners, business owners, or employed in the Target Area. - Miami-Dade County staff employed by PHCD or CAHS are ineligible to be Community Advisory Committee members.
+- A Member of the Community Advisory Committee must be a stakeholder in the Target Area. - The Community Action and Human Services (CAHSD) Community Advisory Committee will consist of thirteen (13) members.
+Members must be residents, property owners, business owners, or employed in the Target Area. - Miami-Dade County staff employed by PHCD or CAHSD are ineligible to be Community Advisory Committee members.
 They may, however, participate in discussions at meetings of the Committee.
-Any person who works for an agency that receives funds from PHCD/CAHS may serve as a member of the Community Advisory Committee but must adhere to rules of conflict of interest. - Miami-Dade County staff employed by other Miami-Dade County departments may serve as Community Advisory Committee members provided they ONLY reside within the target area, however they are not eligible if they only work, own property, or operate a business in the neighborhood. - Members must be residents, property owners, business owners, or employed in the Target Area. - Miami-Dade County staff employed by PHCD or CAHS is ineligible to be Community Advisory Committee members.
+Any person who works for an agency that receives funds from PHCD/CAHSD may serve as a member of the Community Advisory Committee but must adhere to rules of conflict of interest. - Members must be residents, property owners, business owners, or employed in the Target Area. - Miami-Dade County staff employed by PHCD or CAHSD are ineligible to be Community Advisory Committee members.
 They may, however, participate in discussions at meetings of the Committee.
-Any person who works for an agency that receives funds from PHCD/CAHS may serve as a member of the Community Advisory Committee but must adhere to rules of conflict of interest. - Miami-Dade County staff employed by other Miami-Dade County departments may serve as Community Advisory Committee members provided they ONLY reside within the target area, however they are not. - The committee may consider using one (1) parent of a child currently enrolled in Head Start/Early Head Start who will represent Head Start and one (1) young adult representative (age 18 25).
+Any person who works for an agency that receives funds from PHCD/CAHSD may serve as a member of the Community Advisory Committee but must adhere to rules of conflict of interest. - The committee may consider using one (1) parent of a child currently enrolled in Head Start/Early Head Start who will represent Head Start and one (1) young adult representative (age 18 25).
 However, this is not a requirement.

-OFFICERS: CAHS Community Advisory Committee
+OFFICERS: CAHSD Community Advisory Committee

-The elected Members will select from among themselves, the Officers of the CAHS Community Advisory Committee.
-Officers of the Advisory Committee will include:
+The elected Members will select from among themselves, the Officers of the CAHSD Community Advisory Committee.
+Officers of the Community Advisory Committee will include: